Lyke Wake Challenge

 Osmotherley, United Kingdom • 11 Jul 2026

-The Quakers Running Club stages the Lyke Wake Challenge as a point to point endurance event following the classic Lyke Wake route.
-The course starts near Osmotherley at Sheepwash car park (top of Cod Beck reservoir) and finishes in Ravenscar village in the grounds of the Raven Hall Hotel, covering just over 40 miles.
+The Lyke Wake Challenge is a point to point endurance event organised by the Quakers Running Club.
+The route starts near Osmotherley at Sheepwash car park, top of Cod Beck reservoir, and finishes in Ravenscar village in the grounds of the Raven Hall Hotel, covering just over 40 miles.